-Formal business letters are not more professional.
+Business letters in formal English are not more professional.
 They're just odd.
 They're not better service; they're aloof and cold and say, 'This is our routine letter because we couldn't be bothered writing one especially for you'.
-Any manager who insists on formal language for business letters and reports is wrong.

 You want some evidence?
 Fair enough.
 I'll prove to you soon that commercial English has been officially condemned since early last century, but let's be clear what we're talking about:

 "Your letter of June 30 refers, and we confirm..."

 "If you have any questions please do not hesitate to contact the writer."

 You could add a long list of report cliches modelled on the ivory-tower academic style.